Studiestræde 21: Weile & Springer

 The property was acquired by Jens J. Wejle.
 His property was home to four households at the 1801 census.
-Jens J. Weile resided on the in the building with his wife Maren Weilem their three children (aged one to 14), a maid, two soldiers and a carpenter.
+Jens J. Weile resided in the building with his wife Maren Weilem their three children (aged one to 14), a maid, two soldiers and a carpenter.
 Niels Jensen, a beer seller (øltapper), resided in the building with his wife Trine Pedersdatter and their two-year-old daughter.
 Casper Erich & colon.
 Juul, a painting firm, was also based in the building.
 Susanne Goldzm a widow, resided in the building with a maid, a carpenter and a workman.

 The property was later acquired by a distiller named Weile.
 In the new cadastre of 1806, his property was listed as No. 63 in Northern Quarter.
 The building was from circa 1807 home to a distillery, =Weile & Springer.
 The Icelandic scholar Finnur Magnusson was a resident in the building in around 1820.

 Thyge and Johan Frederik Christensen

-The propertywas home to three households at the 1840 census.
+The property was home to three households at the 1840 census.
 Thye Christensen, a distiller, resided on the ground floor with his wife Margrethe Rasmussen, their three children (aged 15 to 21), three male servants and a maid.
 Marie Kirstine Franse, a widow with a pension, resided on the first floor with her son Christian Didrik Franse and one maid.
 Severine Clausen and Peter Christjan Lyng, a widow employed with woodwork and a man employed with woodwork and in the construction industry, lived together on the second floor.

 Thyge Christensen died in the 1840s.
 His widow Magrete Christensen was the owner of the property at the 1850 census.
 She lived on the ground floor with her four children (aged 12 to 27), three male servants and a ma.
 Anna Catharine Deichmann, a widow, resided on the second floor with her daughter Othilia Deichmann and a maid.
 Johanne Mein, another widow, resided on the second floor with her son Ane Mein.